chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 "This is a string."
 ```

-As in many languages, we can represent hard-to-see characters by \"escaping\" them.
-Haskell\'s escape characters and escaping rules follow the widely used conventions established by the C language.
+As in many languages, we can represent hard-to-see characters by "escaping" them.
+Haskell's escape characters and escaping rules follow the widely used conventions established by the C language.
 For example, `'\n'` denotes a newline character, and `'\t'` is a tab character.
 For complete details, see [Appendix B, *Characters, strings, and escaping rules*](30-appendix-B.md).

 ```screen
 ghci> putStrLn "Here's a newline -->\n<-- See?"